Eschatologue/CM_wiki/docs/chr-creation/origin/species/londoner.md

 ??? info "Why Restriction?"

     Humans from the Albion are outsiders in Antares.
 As a result, the Weave of magic does not interact with them in the same way it does with the native races, rendering them unable to perform direct spellcraft.
-However, a small number of Londiniers have found ways to wield magic, often through the use of technological innovations, casting units, or ancient artifacts that contain magical properties.
+However, a small number of Londoners have found ways to wield magic, often through the use of technological innovations, casting units, or ancient artifacts that contain magical properties.

 ### Ability Score Change